checkly/docs.checklyhq.com/site/content/docs/api-checks/api-checks.md

 **8. Alerting**

 Our alerting is pretty flexible.
-You can configure any of our [alert channels](../alerting/alert-channels/#managing-alert-channels) for whichever checks you like.
-Take a look at our [alert channels](../alerting/alert-channels/).
-If we don't have your preferred alert method, why not try out our [Webhooks](../alerting/webhooks)?
+You can configure any of our [alert channels](/docs/alerting/alert-channels/#managing-alert-channels) for whichever checks you like.
+If we don't have your preferred alert method, why not try out our [Webhooks](/docs/alerting/webhooks)?
-> [SMS](../alerting/sms-delivery/) alerts are only available on our [paid plans](https://www.checklyhq.com/pricing#features)
+> [SMS](/docs/alerting/sms-delivery/) alerts are only available on our [paid plans](https://www.checklyhq.com/pricing#features)

 ![alerting](/docs/images/api-checks/overview-alerting.png)